commercionetwork/commercionetwork/x/documents/spec/README.md

 | `schema` | No *<sup>1</sup> | |

 - *<sup>1</sup> The `schema_type` and `schema` fields are mutually exclusive.
-This means that if the first one exists the second will not be used.
+This means that if the first one exists the second will not be used and vice versa.

 - *<sup>2</sup> You can read which `schema_type` values are supported inside the [supported metadata schemes section](metadata-schemes.md#supported-metadata-schemes)